hackclub/camp/cohort_4/playbook/workshops/portfolio/heading_challenge.md

 ## Googling

-Here are a listing of Google queries sorted from the top down from worst to best.
+Here are some possible search queries starting with the worst and ending with the best.

+Read each of the google queries and their associated problems until you get to the best one at the bottom (so that you can optimize your searches too).

 - `how do you add a header`
     - Problem: you did not indicate that you wanted to add a header in `html`